kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/ZOMBIE.md

 move: "Close"
 morale: "12"
 special: "Bite: deals 2d4 dmg.
 BODY save or add an illness."
-description: "An undead raised unnaturally from the grave the soul forcefully merged with the rotting ﬂesh.
+description: "*An undead raised unnaturally from the grave the soul forcefully merged with the rotting ﬂesh.
 All they know is violence and hunger.
-They take ½ dmg from crushing weapons."
+They take ½ dmg from crushing weapons.*"
 ```